 What do physical fitness and personal finance have in common?
-On the surface, there are a lot of differences between personal finance and fitness.
+On the surface, there are a lot of differences between your fitness program and financial wellness.
 One involves income, spending, saving, and investing.
 The other involves physical activity, nutrition, and overall health.
-The reality is that these are two of the most important areas of our lives.
-It’s no coincidence that there are striking similarities between both fitness and personal finance once you start digging in.
+The reality is that financial fitness (and just fitness) are some of the most critical areas of our lives.
+It’s no coincidence that there are striking similarities between fitness and finance once you start digging in.

-Fitness has always been a big part of my life.
-When I refer to fitness in this article, we’ll be talking about both sides of the equation — physical activity and nutrition.
-Being raised by a dietitian and having a love of sports had me take an interest in both early on.
+Fitness programs have always been a big part of my life.
+So when referring to fitness, we’ll be talking about both sides of the equation, including physical activity and nutrition.
+Being raised by a dietitian and having a love of sports had me interested in both early on.
 Looking back, I feel fortunate to have built habits in both areas at a relatively young age.

-Growing up in a house with two younger brothers and a junk food-loving dad, the competition for the unhealthy food was fierce.
-My mom would go grocery shopping every 10 days or so and the one bag of chips or package of cookies would be gone within a day, sometimes minutes.
+Growing up in a house with two younger brothers and a junk food-loving dad, the competition for unhealthy food was fierce.
+My mom would go grocery shopping every ten days, and the one bag of chips or package of cookies would be gone within a day, sometimes minutes.
 That would leave us with nothing but rice cakes, fruits and veggies, and other healthy options for the rest of the week and a half.
 It was rough.

-Most nights we had home cooked meals that consisted of a protein, carbs, and vegetables.
-As I got older, I realize that having home cooked meals most nights was a rarity compared to other households.
+We had home-cooked meals that consisted of protein, carbs, and vegetables most nights.
+But, as I got older, I realized that having home-cooked meals was a rarity compared to other households.

 We’d still get fast food on occasion.
-My dad was a fast food manager after all.
-With three kids in the house sometimes the easy thing was to bring home a big bag of burgers and fries so we could eat and then make our way to evening activities.
-This taught me one of the most important lessons on nutrition — everything in moderation.
-Eating fast food, sweets, or potato chips is usually fine on occasion as long as the majority of what you put into your body is more on the healthy side.
+My dad was a fast-food manager, after all.
+With three kids in the house, sometimes the easy thing was to bring home a big bag of burgers and fries so we could eat and then make our way to evening activities.
+This taught me that one of the most critical nutrition lessons is “everything in moderation.”
+Eating fast food, sweets, or potato chips is fine on occasion as long as most of what you put into your body is more on the healthy side.

 Whenever a new diet fad becomes popular, I’ll ask my mom about it to get her thoughts.
-Usually, she just rolls her eyes.
-Over the years there have been so many diet fads.
-Atkins, Paleo, Intermittent Fasting, Mediterranean, South Beach, and on and on.
-Almost everyone will swear by one of these diets and will back it by “science”.
-I totally understand that some diets are the result of personal beliefs or food allergies.
+Usually, she rolls her eyes.
+Over the years, there have been so many diet fads—Atkins, Paleo, Intermittent Fasting, Mediterranean, South Beach, and on and on.
+Almost everyone will swear by one of these diets and back it by “science.”
+I understand that some diets result from personal beliefs or food allergies.
 However, most people latch onto these fad diets, stick with them for a while, and then end up right back where they started.
 We’ll hit on this topic more below.

 Personal Finance is Personal – So Is Fitness

-When attending FinCon, a conference for personal finance nerds like me, the theme was “personal finance is personal”.
-This statement basically means that everyone’s situation is different.
-It’s one of the reasons why I believe there are so many personal finance bloggers as we all connect to different people in different ways.
-What I’ve learned through personal finance is that if you want to change your behavior you have to change your habits.
+When attending FinCon, a conference for personal finance nerds like me, the theme was “personal finance is personal.”
+This statement means that everyone’s situation is different.
+It’s one of the reasons why I believe there are so many personal finance bloggers as we all connect to other people in different ways.
+What I’ve learned through personal finance is that if you want to change your behavior, you have to change your habits.

-Fitness, like finance, is behavioral.
-And it’s personal.
-Everyone’s situation is different.
-Hopefully this blog post resonates with some people, but it’s impossible for it to be relatable to everyone.
-All I can do is tell my story and share the experiences I’ve learned over my lifetime with the hope that it makes an impact.
+Financial and fitness programs are behavioral, and they’re personal.
+Hopefully, this blog post resonates with some people, but it can’t be relatable to everyone.
+So all I can do is tell my story and share the experiences I’ve learned over my lifetime with the hope that it makes an impact.

 We have a deep emotional connection to both food and money.
-I know when I’m stressed and tired that’s when I tend to stuff my face with junk food or drink alcohol.
-Similarly, others may practice “retail therapy” and will take to the malls to run up their credit card bill.
+For example, I know when I’m stressed and tired, that’s when I tend to stuff my face with junk food or drink alcohol.
+Similarly, others may practice “retail therapy” and take it to the malls to run up their credit card bills.
 It’s a vicious cycle that hits us in our weakest moments.
 So how do we change our habits?
-I’m not sure, but maybe understanding the similarities between fitness and finance will be helpful.
+I’m not sure, but maybe understanding the similarities between fitness and financial wellbeing will be helpful.

-Below are five similarities between fitness and personal finance that I’ve observed over the years.
+Below are five similarities between fitness and finance that I’ve observed over the years.

 Simplicity is King

-We all know that we should eat better, workout more, and save more money.
-If you ask 100 people I’m guessing 99 will tell you at least one thing they could do to make improvements.
+We all know that we should eat better, work out more, and save more money.
+But, if you ask 100 people, I’m guessing 99 will tell you at least one thing they could do to make improvements.
 So why don’t we change our habits?
-This is a deep, behavioral psychology question that hopefully we hit on in the next few sections.
+This is a profound behavioral psychology question that, hopefully, we hit on in the following few sections.

-I believe that one reason we do not change our habits is because solutions are made overly complex.
-Many of us genuinely try to make changes, but when things get too complicated, we give up.
+One reason we do not change our habits is that solutions are made overly complex.
+Many of us genuinely try to make changes, but we give up when things get too complicated.

 With all of this conflicting information, it’s no wonder we’re so confused all the time.

 In fitness, everyone has different opinions on the best or worst workouts.
-According to “experts” weight lifting makes you too bulky, long distance running makes you skinny-fat, and yoga doesn’t burn enough calories.
-None of these are necessarily true, but when you’ve been focusing on improving your fitness routine and hear similar sayings it can be discouraging and will leave you wondering if all the hard work you’re putting in will pay off.
+For example, according to “experts,” weight lifting makes you too bulky, long-distance running makes you skinny-fat, and yoga doesn’t burn enough calories.
+Of course, none of these are necessarily true, but when you’ve been focusing on improving your fitness program and hear similar sayings, it can be discouraging and will leave you wondering if all the hard work you’re putting in will pay off.

-In finance, the alphabet soup of 401(K), IRAs, index funds, mutual funds, whole life insurance, term life insurance, bonds, fiduciary, money manager, and so much more can be extremely confusing.
+In financial fitness, the alphabet soup of 401(K), IRAs, index funds, mutual funds, life insurance, bonds, fiduciary, money manager, and so much more can be highly confusing.
 It’s an industry where professionals benefit financially from making products overly confusing.
-With so many mixed messages, how do we even know where to start?
+So how do we even know where to start with so many mixed messages?

 When we’re changing habits, complexity is the enemy of progress.
-Here’s what simplicity looks like in each of these areas.
+So here’s what simplicity looks like in each of these areas.

 - Nutrition: Eat real food and not too much.